-Part III- Operational Control Testing Requirements
+Part III - Operational Control Testing Requirements

 Missouri Clean Water Commission regulation 10 CSR 20-9.010 requires certain publically owned treatment works and privately owned facilities regulated by the Public Service Commission to conduct internal operational control monitoring to further ensure proper operation of the facility and to be a safeguard or early warning for potential plant upsets that could affect effluent quality.
-This requirement is only applicable if the publically owned treatment works and privately owned facilities regulated by the Public Service Commission has a Population Equivalent greater than two hundred (200) or twenty five (25) or more service connections.
+This requirement is only applicable if the publically owned treatment works and privately owned facilities regulated by the Public Service Commission has a Population Equivalent greater than two hundred (200).

-10 CSR 20-9.010(3) allows the Department to modify the monitoring frequency required in the rule based upon the Department' judgement of monitoring needs for process control at the specified facility
+10 CSR 20-9.010(3) allows the Department to modify the monitoring frequency required in the rule based upon the Department's judgement of monitoring needs for process control at the specified facility

-⊠ - As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring.
+- ✓ As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring. - ✓ The facility is a mechanical plant and is required to conduct operational control monitoring as follows: